derselbst/ANMP/README.md

 Implementing new formats shall be done by implementing the abstract base class **Song**.
 By that a wrapper for any library that actually supports this format is written.

+The core of ANMP (i.e. everything not in [src/GUI](src/GUI)) is strictly keept free of any QT5 dependencies.
+Makes reuseage a lot easier.

 ## Get ANMP
 see [HERE](https://software.opensuse.org/download.html?project=home%3Aderselbst%3Aanmp&package=anmp) for precompiled packages